 What does GHTC do?

-Globally, we support policies that increase harmonization among international regulatory authorities and streamline the introduction of new global health innovations.Back to Solutions
+Globally, we support policies that increase harmonization among international regulatory authorities and streamline prequalification and technical guidance processes to accelerate the introduction of new global health innovations.Back to Solutions